Ph.D. in Psychology – Clinical and Clinical Child Psychology

 E. They relate effectively and meaningfully with individuals, groups and communities.

-Goal #3: Graduates engage in the evidence-based practice of psychology.
+Aim #3: Graduates engage in the evidence-based practice of psychology.

-Objectives for Goal #3:
+Competencies for Aim #3:

 A. They assess and diagnose a variety of problems while providing services to a broad range of clients, groups, and/or organizations.